tfabris/BlueGigaEmpeg/README.md

 If one method doesn't work for you, try the other method.
 For example this sequence will work for many stereos and headsets:

- - Press the RESET/PAIR button, and while the LED is still lit, then initiate pairing on your Bluetooth stereo via its pairing feature.
+ - Press the recessed RESET/PAIR button, and while the LED is still lit, then initiate pairing on your Bluetooth stereo via its pairing feature.

  - If that doesn't work, then wait for the RESET/PAIR LED on the